mxashlynn/Yurivania-0/design/Yurivania-0-Script.md

 TIBBY: Suzuka!

-SUZUKA, the oni ranger, turning to greet them: Heya Tibby.
+SUZUKA, the oni, turning to greet them: Heya Tibby.
 On your way to the ceremony?

 TIBBY: Yes, we were.
 But what's going on here?